okkur/syna-start/README.md

 |  └ _index/ # Landing page is in this directory and it's url is changed to **/**.
 |  └ about/ # About page
 ├ layouts/ # You can add extra layout files here.
 A sample custom fragment is available as a sample.
 ├ static/ # Your static files are in this directory.
 Mostly images directory is needed when using Syna.
+Read [resource fallthrough](https://github.com/okkur/syna/tree/v0.11.0/docs#image-resource-fallthrough) docs for more info
 ├ themes/ # Hugo uses this directory as a default to look for themes.
 Syna theme is a git submodule available in this directory.
 ├ .gitignore
 ├ .gitmodules
 ├ config.toml # Hugo config file containing general settings and menu configs.
 ```

-Please read [Syna's documentation](https://github.com/okkur/syna/tree/master/docs) to understand how to add fragments and change page data.
+Please read [Syna's documentation](https://github.com/okkur/syna/tree/v0.11.0/docs) to understand how to add fragments and change page data.